Video Library Refinancing Existing CalHFA Loans

-CalHFA will permit the subordination of existing CalHFA subordinate loans if homeowners are approved for loss mitigation.
+CalHFA will permit the subordination of existing CalHFA subordinate loans if homeowners are approved for their servicer’s loss mitigation program.

 Process for Reissuance of CalHFA issued Mortgage Credit Certificates (MCC)

 CalHFA will permit the reissuance of existing CalHFA Mortgage Credit Certificates (MCC).
-Within 10 days of closing, the lender must submit the following items to eHousingPlus:
+Within 10 days of closing the lender must logon to the CalHFA MCC web page, click on the REISSUE MCC link for requirements, a fillable Reissued Mortgage Credit Certificate Compliance File Checklist, and upload the following to eHousingPlus:

 - Copy of the Final Executed Closing Disclosure (CD) for refinanced loan